odubno/gauss-naive-bayes/README.md

 ## Train

 Using the grouped classes, calculate the (mean, standard deviation) combination for each feature.
+This is where we learn from the train set, by claculating the mean and the standard deviation.
+The calculations later will use the (mean, standard deviation) of each feature to calculate probabilities.

 <details>
   <summary>Click to expand train().</summary>